 We have entered into employment agreements with each of our named executive officers.
-The agreements entitle our named executives officers to receive annual base salaries and target bonus opportunities, the current amounts of which are described above under the headings "Base salaries" and "Performance bonuses."
+The agreements entitle our named executives officers to receive annual base salaries and target bonus opportunities, the current amounts of which are described above under the headings "Base salaries" and "Performance bonuses," as well as certain other payments and benefits, as described below.
+We also entered into a separation agreement with Mr. Cautreels in connection with his resignation in November 2018, and a transition and separation agreement with Mr. Leaman in connection with his resignation in March 2019.